nlzh/ILIAS/Modules/StudyProgramme/ROADMAP.md

 * Refactoring of DIC.
 Split in multiple DIC with object or without.
 Perhaps it is possible to switch to trait
 * Remove all setObject and getObject Methods in classes
 * Refactoring subtab structure for settings

+# ilStudyProgrammeDashboardViewGUI
+* adjust dashboard to use current_progress and its functions instead of re-implementing isCompleted/isInProgress

+# ilStudyProgrammeIndividualPlanTableGUI
+* fetchData passes a _reference_ to $plan into applyToSubTreeNodes; this is quite implicit and might be amended by a catamorphic "requestFromSubTreeNodes"?!